VortTeam/VortLang/CONTRIBUTING.md

 - If you want to implement a **new feature**, open an issue first to discuss it.
 - For **bugs**, please open an issue with steps to reproduce and expected behavior.

-## Testing

-- Try to test your changes with different VortLang scripts.
-- If adding a new feature (like a keyword), include an example in the [`examples/`](/examples) folder.

 ## Communication

 - Use issues and pull request comments to discuss ideas and changes.